 - Company – Useful for understanding macro trends with what, how, why and to whom gifts are coming in and going out of your organization, the company view can help you establish G&E program benchmarks and deliver a compliance program report to your board, regulators or other third parties with richer detail and greater transparency.

 Having a single, configurable and powerful system of record for inbound and outbound disclosures of gifts can help safeguard an organization from unwanted regulatory scrutiny and enforcement action.
 However, to maximize the efficacy of your G&E program, however, consider integrating it with other systems—both inside and outside of the compliance department—to add a richness and context to your G&E data that will yield more granular and actionable insights.

 Though challenging, properly collecting and managing G&E disclosures presents a key opportunity for organizations to reduce compliance risk by having more and better disclosure data to analyze—and act on—around the gifts employees are giving and receiving that may pose a problem.

 - Hindsight: Enhance Reporting Capabilities – More disclosures, with richer and more structured data contained in them, equips the corporate compliance team with richer insight into employee behaviors, bribery risk disposition and drivers and where G&E initiatives may be working or falling short.
 However, the true value of a single system of record lies beyond short-term G&E clearance and triage: The data you collect over time will provide you with insight you need to continuously enhance and defend your G&E compliance efforts.

 - Predictive: Enhanced Analytics Capabilities – What’s more, you’ll be able to leverage the wealth of data at your disposal to build predictive models—allowing you to move from a proactive to reactive strategy by anticipating upticks in risk exposure based on historical trends and events.

-If you are interested in learning more on G&E, access our 2-part eBook here!
+If you are interested in learning more on gifts and entertainment compliance, access our 2-part eBook here!